chmeee/twitter-fusefs/README.markdown

 * Block with rm on /followers
 * Reformat the output of tweets and add more information (like time, app, in respond to, etc.)
 * Access to Twitter trends (whatever that is)
+* A way to finish the program gracely
 * **DONE** Produce a ruby-gem
 * Make a github page for the project
 * Make tests!!!
 (I don't know how yet)